Kaynalem/budget-tracker/README.md

 npm install
 ```
 ## Usage
-Run `npm start` in your terminal to get started!
+Run `npm start` in your terminal and visit http://localhost:3001/ or [click here](https://my-budget-tracker-pwa.herokuapp.com/) to use the deployed application!
 ## License
 This project is licensed under the MIT license.
 ## Contributing